 Purpose: A periodic band structure calculation can be performed either using a real-space version (value=1) or a reciprocal-space version (value=2).
-No default - user must decide.

-value is an integer, either 1 or 2. exx_band_structure_version 1 is preferred (but see below).
+value is an integer, either 1 or 2.
+Default: 1.

 The distinction between real-space and reciprocal-space pertains to the method used to calculate the Fock matrix; in both cases, the coordinate system used when specifying the k-path via the output band keyword is expressed in terms of reciprocal coordinates.